mgilbert311/CS475proj4/README.md

 Worker 2 releases lock 0.
 Since Worker 3 is holding onto lock 2 and Worker 1 is holding onto lock 3, no work can be done for either process and a deadlock occurs.

 With deadlock detection, when Worker 3 grabs lock 3, the process is killed in order for process 1 to complete.
+Following Worker 1's completion, Worker 0 completes and releases its locks, Worker 3 completes and releases its locks, and finally Worker 2 completes and releases its locks.